opannekoucke/pkf-boundary/readme.md

 This repository provides the numerical codes used for the article

-***M. Sabathier, O. Pannekoucke, and V. Maget, “Boundary Conditions for the Parametric Kalman Filter forecast,” 2022.***
+***M. Sabathier, O. Pannekoucke, V. Maget and N. Dahmen “Boundary Conditions for the Parametric Kalman Filter forecast,” 2022.***